sup1337/SpanyolMVC/README.md

 # **QUIZ APPLICATION**

-This application is a simple vocabulary quiz that helps users practice Spanish translations based on Hungarian and English words.
-It selects a random set of words from the database, presents them to the user, and evaluates their performance.
+This application is an engaging vocabulary quiz designed to help users practice Spanish translations using Hungarian and English words.
+It dynamically selects a random set of words from the database, presents them to the user in a quiz format, and evaluates their performance, providing an interactive and educational experience.
 ## Technologies Used

 ### ASP\.NET Core